The Salesians of Don Bosco are a religious congregation of Brothers and Priests. We were founded in 1859 by Saint John Bosco - “Don Bosco.”

 Because of the gentleness of his approach, Don Bosco chose Francis as a patron of his Congregation, hence the name Salesians.
 He wished his followers to be filled with the spirit of Francis de Sales – a kindness that was all-embracing, a gentleness that was strong, a love that was humble and a faith that was steadfast.

 The Daughters of Mary Help of Christians (Salesian Sisters) are a worldwide Institute founded by St John Bosco and St Mary Dominica Mazzarello in 1872.
 Both founders shared a dream to work for the good of young people and lead them to God.
 The Salesian Sisters are fully involved in the life of our parish.
 Their community house is at Elmthorpe.

 The international Association of Salesian Cooperators was founded by Don Bosco even before his own Congregation.
 As committed lay people the Cooperators seek to live the Salesian spirit in their homes, places of work and parishes and by promoting the Salesian mission in local Centres such as Cowley where monthly meetings are held at Elmthorpe.
 To find out more please contact Kathleen Pill: 764636.

 To find out more about the Salesian Family in the UK visit: www.salesians.org.uk

-Each year, the Rector Major of the Salesians, who is the successor of St John Bosco, presents a Strenna, a gift to the Salesian Family, which will guide our lives and our work for the coming year.
-In 2018, as we approach the Synod on Young People, Faith and Vocational Discernment convened by Pope Francis, Our Rector Major, Fr Ángel Fernández Artime SDB, asks us to consider the words of the Samarian woman to Jesus: "Sir, give me this water", and asks us to cultivate our skills in listening to and accompanying the young.
+Each year, the Rector Major of the Salesians, Don Ángel Fernández Artime who is the tenth successor of St John Bosco, presents a Strenna, a gift to the Salesian Family, which will guide our lives and our work for the coming year.
+The Strenna 2020 has the theme: Good Christians and Upright Citizens.